zapodeanu/DEVNET_3841/README.md

 The session will present a real-time messaging platform concept for network devices.
 This platform will enable network engineers to approach network management using creative, new methods and automate common troubleshooting workflows.

----
-The Challenge

-The Goal

-The Solution

-The Results
-Lower Mean Time to Repair
-Lower cost of providing service to customer
----

 **The Challenge:**
  - Slow time to respond to outages